 Over the years, the agency has had a significant impact on the health care space.
-Here are a few critical milestones where OSHA has made inroads to health care worker safety:
+Here are a few critical milestones where OSHA has made progress towards worker safety:

-This gives workers the right to know which chemicals they may be exposed to in the workplace and the hazards those chemicals present.
-Employers are required to provide information and training to workers on the dangers that exist and proper protection.
+This gives workers the right to know which chemicals they may be exposed to in the workplace and their health and safety gets affected due to these hazards chemicals present.
+Employers are required to provide information and training to workers on the dangers that exist with personal protective equipment.
 In September 2012, the agency updated the ruling to include a standardized approach to hazard classification, labels and safety data sheets and to align the Standard with the United Nations Globally Harmonized System.

-Designed to protect workers from HIV/AIDS and hepatitis B, this landmark standard is one of the most important health care related rules OSHA has issued.
+Designed to protect workers from HIV/AIDS and hepatitis B, this landmark standard is one of the most important regulations that OSHA has issued.
 It has substantially reduced the spread of dangerous pathogens and help to preserve the safety and health of millions of health care workers.

 After the bipartisan Needlestick Safety and Prevention Act passed, OSHA strengthened its worker protections for bloodborne pathogens, especially related to training and engineering controls to limit needlesticks.

 June 2010: Injury and Illness Prevention Program (IIPP)

 This requires employers to implement a systematic approach to finding and fixing safety and health hazards in their workplaces.
 It has helped providers be more proactive about safety, identifying and mitigating risks before they turn into problems.
 Some OSHA State Plans have made IIPPs mandatory, and federal OSHA advocates such programs on a best practice or voluntary basis.